American Chestnut History

 Gathering Chestnuts, painting by Ernest Smith, with permission from the Rochester Museum and Science Center.

-Jim and Caroline Walker Shelton’s family standing by large American chestnut tree below Tremont Falls, Great Smoky Mountains National Park, circa 1920
+Jim and Caroline Walker Shelton’s family standing by a large American chestnut tree below Tremont Falls, Great Smoky Mountains National Park, circa 1920

 As European settlers arrived and forcibly displaced indigenous peoples, they soon learned that chestnut wood was rot-resistant, straight-grained, and suitable for furniture, fencing, and building materials.
 It was preferred for log cabin foundations, fence posts, flooring, and caskets.
 Later, railroad ties and both telephone and telegraph poles were made from chestnut, many of which are still in use today.